evertones/evertones.github.io/README.md

 # website Repository

 ## Description:
-  This is a very simple website built with very basic web technologies like HTML/Javascript/Bootstrap/CSS.
+  This is a very simple website built using HTML/Javascript/Bootstrap/CSS.